Issue One - April 18, 2003

 - Consultation Program.

 The Foundation also supports the FAIMER Institute.
-For detailed information on FAIMER, and its programs and resources, refer to the FAIMER website or to the FAIMER 2002 Annual Report.
+For detailed information on FAIMER, and its programs and resources, refer to the FAIMER website.
 To request the FAIMER 2002 Annual Report, please send your name and address to: firstname.lastname@example.org.

 FAIMER Fellowship Programs

 The FAIMER Institute is designed for international medical school faculty who have the potential to play key roles in improving medical education at their schools.
 The program serves two main purposes, to: (1) provide participants with the tools and skills to serve as resources for their individual institutions, and (2) create an environment for cross-cultural exchange of medical educational expertise and experiences.
 The ultimate goal is to improve the health of local communities by improving medical education programs.
 The program helps Fellows develop curricula uniquely appropriate to their own medical schools and communities.